juspay/airborne/react-plugin/ExampleOldArch/README.md

 ## Configuration

-The HyperOTA SDK is initialized in:
+The Airborne SDK is initialized in:
 - Android: `android/app/src/main/java/com/exampleoldarch/MainApplication.kt`

 Key configuration parameters:
-- `appId`: Unique identifier for your app
+- `namespace`: Unique identifier for your app
 - `indexFileName`: Name of the bundle file
-- `appVersion`: Current app version
-- `releaseConfigTemplateUrl`: URL to fetch release configurations
+- `releaseConfigUrl`: URL to fetch release configurations

 ## Features Demonstrated